Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 You need to configure Alluxio to use S3 as its under storage system by modifying `conf/alluxio-site.properties`.
 The first modification is to specify an **existing** S3 bucket and directory as the under storage system.
-You specify it by modifying `conf/alluxio-site.properties` to include:
+On all the nodes, you specify it by modifying `conf/alluxio-site.properties` to include:

 ```